The last part of a long road.

-The 3rd trimester is the last part of a long road that is pregnancy.
-Here, the baby bump is very noticeable and the due date draws nearer and nearer.
-This is the time when mum to be will feel prepared to deliver her baby and will feel the child growing within her.
-This is a physically and psychologically demanding time for the woman.
+The 3rd trimester is the last part of a long road that is a pregnancy.
+At this time, the baby bump is very noticeable as your due date draws nearer and nearer.
+This is the time when you will really begin to feel prepared to deliver your baby and will feel the child growing inside you.
+This is a physically and psychologically demanding time for any woman.
 The infant’s position can make it difficult to feel comfy, and mam can feel stressed out especially if she passes the due date without any signs of contractions.

 The following are some things to anticipate when in the 3rd trimester.